Goals and assumptions

 Reading and writing function calls in Prooftoys

-You may have noticed that function calls have fewer parentheses than
+You may find that function calls have fewer parentheses than

-you are used to — for example in the goal statement.
+you expect — for example in the goal statement.
 Here

 instead of f(x)